blackwell-systems/domainstack/README.md

 - Domain objects that can't exist in invalid states
 - Reusable validation rules shared across services
 - Consistent field-level errors that map to forms/clients
-- Async validation with database/API context (coming soon)
+- Async validation with database/API context (v0.5+)

 **You might not need domainstack if:**
 - You're validating only DTOs and your domain is basically DTO-shaped